On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

 \bt{thm2sec4} The associated canonical functor $J\colon \G^+\to \G$ is faithful on the class of minimal positive paths.\et

-\bpr We have already seen that any two minimal positive paths with same end points represent the same morphism in $\G$.
+\bpr We have seen that any two minimal positive paths with the same end points represent the same morphism in $\G$.
 We now have to show that they also represent the same morphism in $\G^+$.
-For a chamber $C$ let $C^\# = \{\textbf{0}\}\ast C$, the chamber opposite to $C$.
-Let $\alpha, \beta$ be two minimal positive paths from $C$ to another chamber $D$.
-Since $[C, C]$ and $[D, D]$ are vertices of the $l$-cell $[\textbf{0}, C]$ the paths $\alpha$ and $\beta$ are contained in its boundary.
-By the definition of MH-complex these two paths can be extended to two minimal positive paths from $[C, C]$ to $[C^\#, C^\#]$ which are clearly equivalent in $\G^+$. \epr
+Given two such paths we will show that one of them can be obtained from the other using a sequence of substitutions of minimal positive paths.
+Let $\alpha, \beta$ be two minimal positive paths in $Sal(\L)$ from a vertex $[C, C]$ to another vertex $[D, D]$.
+For notational simplicity we will not differentiate between a chamber and the corresponding vertex in the Salvetti complex, i.e., we use $C$ in place of $[C, C]$.
+We represent these paths by edge sequences, i.e., $\alpha = (a_1,\dots, a_n)$ and $\beta = (b_1,\dots, b_n)$.
+We proceed by induction on $n$, the cases $n = 0, 1$ being trivial.
+Assume that the statement is true for all positive minimal paths of length $n-1$.
+Now, if $a_1 = b_1$ then $(a_2,\dots, a_n)$ is equal to $(b_2,\dots, b_n)$ in $\G$, by Lemma \ref{lem5s2c5} so that $\alpha$ and $\beta$ represent the same morphism in $\G^+$.